 - pinch of salt

-In a separate bowl, whisk together flour, baking powder and spices.
+- In a separate bowl, whisk together flour, baking soda and spices.
 With mixer speed on low, gradually incorporate about 1/3 of the flour mixture, followed by 1/2 of the buttermilk.
 Repeat, ending with final third of flour.